XenitAB/azure-terraform-example/README.md

 ### Configuring Azure AD permissions
 If you are trying out `tf-governance` and get permission denied in the pipeline, make sure you add `Directory.ReadWrite.All` and `Application.ReadWrite.All` to your service principal for the `Azure Active Directory Graph` API (it's under the `Supported legacy APIs` section).
 You also need to grant admin consent to these permissions.

+## Boilerplate
+If you want to create a new terraform setup, copy the `tf-boilerplate` folder and `.ci/pipeline-tf-boilerplate.yml` (with your new names).
+Make sure to update the pipeline yaml where it says boilerplate to your new setup.